Yuanta Bank

 Information Service Industry Association of the R.O.C.

-• YOUNG Awards – Honorable Mention Award for Innovative Business Model Group
+• YOUNG Awards – Runner-up for Innovative Business Model Group

 Taiwan Clearing House

-• Financial Industry Real-Time Collection Service Platform eFCS Specific Write-off Business Promotion Award
+• eFCS Specific Proposal for Business Promotion Award

 Budget Implementation, Financial Status and Profitability

-• The net income other than interest amounted to NT$6.470 billion, decreasing by NT$1.566 billion from 2021, primarily as a result of the decrease in the net income from the service charges for wealth management, loan and credit card operations, and the decrease in financial instruments and exchange income in 2022 from 2021 due to the financial market volatility.
+• Net income other than the net interest income amounted to NT$9.203 billion, increasing by NT$2.733 billion from 2022, primarily as a result of the increase in the net income from service charges for wealth management, loan and credit card operations, increased revenue from foreign exchange due to the expanding interest spread between Taiwan and the United States, and the increase in dividends revenue from equity investment.

 Research and Development

-2. Impacts of External Competitive, Requlatory and Overall Business Environment
+2. Impacts of External Competitive, Regulatory and Overall Business Environment

 Impacts on the Company posed by changes in important regulatory policies and laws & regulations, and corresponding countermeasures to such changes, are stated as follows: